 Every BJJ practitioner ought to play the full guard, because it is efficient in jiu jitsu gi, no-gi, MMA, and self-defense.
 Thus, he/she will have a good arsenal of attacks, and transitions.
-Besides, the closed guard is one among the foremost important positions in the history of Jiu-Jitsu.
+Besides, the closed guard is one of the foremost important positions in the history of Jiu-Jitsu.

 Full Guard Fundamentals

-As a beginner student in Brazilian jiu-jitsu, you are going to learn the closed guard at an early stage of their BJJ martial arts learning.
+As a beginner student in Brazilian jiu-jitsu, you are going to learn the closed guard at an early stage of your BJJ martial arts learning.
 It is useful to master the basics of the full guard where you find tons of sweeps and attacks.
 So, what are the full guard’s Fundamentals concepts and basics?

 First, you should secure the full guard position.
 More likely, a practitioner goes for the closed guard for defensive purposes, because it is a dominant position that gives a tough control on his opponent.
 Therefore, you need to maintain this position for a while by keeping your opponent controlled and preventing him from passing your guard.

 Although the full guard position could not resist for a long time, this means that after a while you have to attack your opponent, sweep him, or switch to another dominant position.

 A good closed guard exposes a plethora of attacking opportunities to submit your opponent.
 Thus, you’re controlling your opponent in a relatively secure position.
 Furthermore, it makes things possible for you like an entire series of submission attempts and sweeps … and that makes this guard a robust offensive position.